Python for Web Development: A Full Guide

 Let’s take a look at the most well-known Python frameworks.

-Python for Web Development: Pros and Cons 3
+Python for Web Development: A Full Guide 4

 • Django

 This framework is great for fully-fledged web apps and mid-range scalable projects.
-It has built-in features and allows for code re-usage, coherent modification of different components of the code, and other functionality that simplifies web development in Python.
+It has built-in features that enable code reuse, coherent modification of different code components, and other functionality that simplify web development in Python.
 Django works well with Oracle SQL, PostgreSQL, MySQL, and other well-known databases.
 Find out the best Django websites.

 • Pyramid

 With this framework, you can start small and scale if needed.
-Pyramid can be used with various databases and applications or extended with plugins — python web developers can add whatever functionality they need.
-That’s handy when you need to implement various solutions in one task.
+You can use Pyramid with various databases and applications or extend it with plugins.
+Python web developers can add whatever functionality they need.
+That’s handy when you need to implement multiple solutions in a single task.

 • TurboGears

-TurboGears consists of several components such as Repoze, WebOb, and Genshi, and is based on the MVC architecture.
-It’s good for fast and efficient web application development, which is also more maintainable.
-With this framework, you can write small or complex applications using minimal or full-stack modes respectively.
+TurboGears consists of several components, such as Repoze, WebOb, and Genshi, and is based on the MVC architecture.
+It’s good for fast, efficient, and more maintainable web application development.
+With this framework, you can write small or complex applications using minimal or full-stack modes, respectively.

 • Flask

-This framework’s philosophy is to provide a simple and manageable solution that can be easily customized.
-Flask defines itself as a microframework and is most commonly applied to small solutions whose main priority is lean functionality.
-The framework is also used for creating prototypes.
+This framework’s philosophy is to provide a simple and manageable solution that you can easily customize.
+Flask describes itself as a microframework most commonly used for small solutions with a primary focus on lean functionality.
+They also use the framework for creating prototypes.

-There are a variety of packages and libraries available for developing scientific and numeric applications, as well as toolkits (e.g., VTK 3D and MayaVi), a separate imaging library, and many other tools.
-The most common usage of Python in web development are:
+There are a variety of packages and libraries available for developing scientific and numeric applications with Python.
+There are specialized toolkits (e.g., VTK 3D and MayaVi), a separate imaging library, and many other tools.
+The most common tools for leveraging Python in web development for such apps are:

-Python for Web Development: Pros and Cons 4
+Python for Web Development: A Full Guide 5

 Use In Machine Learning and AI